sokcheng/Kitsuchan-NG/COMMANDS.md

 ### Aliases: ib
 Fetch a randomized anime image from IbSear.ch.

-*tags - A list of tag strings to be used in the search criteria.
+* *tags - A list of tag strings to be used in the search criteria.

 This command accepts common imageboard tags and keywords.
 Here are a few examples:

->> ib red_hair armor - Search for images tagged with either red_hair or armor.
+* ib red_hair armor - Search for images tagged with either red_hair or armor.
->> ib +animal_ears +armor - Search for images tagged with both red_hair and armor.
+* ib +animal_ears +armor - Search for images tagged with both animal_hair and armor.
->> ib 1280x1024 - Search for images that are 1920x1080.
+* ib 1280x1024 - Search for images that are 1920x1080.
->> ib 5:4 - Search for images in 5:4 aspect ratio.
+* ib 5:4 - Search for images in 5:4 aspect ratio.
->> ib random: - You don't care about what you get.
+* ib random: - You don't care about what you get.

 ## ifoff
 ### Aliases: itemfoff, ifuckoff, itemfuckoff